CanasSimon/CanasSimon.github.io/_posts/programming/2020-07-20-chunk-rendering.md

 ---
 layout: post
-title:  "Chunk rendering in a minecraft-life game engine"
+title:  "Chunk rendering in a minecraft-like game engine"
 date:   2020-07-20
 desc: "My experience on optimizing the rendering of chunks in a minecraft-like engine using OpenGL ES 3.0 and SDL2."
 keywords: "Canas,Simon,gh-pages,website,blog,engine,chunk,minecraft"